MW 4x5 / N38 - neodymium magnet

 - High temperatures can reduce the strength of neodymium magnets.
 Typically, after heating above 80°C, most of them experience a permanent reduction in strength (although it is dependent on the shape and size).
 To prevent this, we offer special magnets marked with the symbol [AH], which are highly resistant to high temperatures.
 They can operate even at temperatures up to 230°C, making them an ideal solution for applications requiring high-temperature operation,

-- Possible danger to health from tiny fragments of magnets can be dangerous, if swallowed, which is particularly important in the aspect of protecting young children.
-Furthermore, small elements of these products have the potential to complicate diagnosis in case of swallowing.
+- Possible danger associated with microscopic parts of magnets are risky, if swallowed, which is particularly important in the aspect of protecting young children.
+Furthermore, tiny parts of these products can be problematic in medical diagnosis in case of swallowing.

 Dust and powder from neodymium magnets are flammable.